google/ExoPlayer/extensions/ffmpeg/README.md

 ${NDK_PATH}/ndk-build APP_ABI=armeabi-v7a -j4
 ```

-TODO: Add instructions for other ABIs.
+Repeat these steps for any other architectures you need to support.

 * In your project, you can add a dependency on the extension by using a rule
   like this: